-With 32 years’ experience, Andy Foweather is an Associate Director for 20:20 Retail Data Insight.
+With 32 years’ experience, Andy Foweather is an Commercial Director for 20:20 Retail Data Insight.
 Andy is an accomplished sales leader with expertise in delivering profitable sales growth through developing winning strategies and organizations.

 Andy has operated at the Board Director level for over eleven years, leading substantive change in the UK and across European markets.
 He has been successful at influencing and driving alignment in matrix organizations and leading cross functional projects.

 You’ve been in the consumer goods industry as a supplier for your entire career.
 What’s the biggest change you’ve seen during that time?

 If I reflect across the last ten years, I believe the largest change I have observed is the shift in consumers’ shopping behaviour.
 These changes appear to be accelerating over time, with the emergence of grocery internet shopping and a substantive increase in the frequency of shoppers visiting grocery retailers.
 The latter trend ultimately leading to an increase in the proportion of consumers spend being made in convenience stores.
 Both mega trends have adversely impacted the once all conquering big box retail model.
 Unfortunately, for the major bricks and mortar players, grocery internet shopping is margin dilutive versus their core business, and the cost of serve of convenience stores means this model is less attractive.
 This has forced the major players in retail to amend their strategies and to apply pressure upstream to their suppliers.

 What types of changes in brand owner strategy have been the most effective in your experience?